 Prune your herbs regularly to harvest the tender leaves.
 This will also keep plants bushy and discourage them from blooming; often, blooming will change the flavor of the leaves.
 Harvest the oldest stems individually with scissors rather than pruning the whole plant to keep a steady stream of leaves coming.

 As well, if you are using fruit trees, when you are pruning them, save the leaves and cut leaves or blossoms to make teas with.
-Harvest the leaves, blossoms, or the root in some cases such as ginger, dandelion and echinacea, and thoroughly dry outdoors for 10 days, or use your food dehydrator at a setting of 95 degrees Farenheit until completely dry.
+Harvest the leaves, blossoms, or the root in some cases such as ginger, dandelion, and echinacea, and thoroughly dry outdoors for 10 days, or use your food dehydrator at a setting of 95 degrees Fahrenheit until completely dry.

 Some of the easiest herbs I have grown are: